hupkit/hupkit/docs/config.md

 ### Initialize Configuration

-To create the special branch that HubKit uses to store the config.php file and some additional scripts for special operations run the `init-config` command to create this branch.
+To create the special branch that HuPKit uses to store the config.php file and some additional scripts for special operations run the `init-config` command to create this branch.

 The command will automatically import any existing configuration for the repository, and all files